ampproject/amphtml/extensions/amp-video/amp-video.md

 This element includes [common attributes](https://www.ampproject.org/docs/reference/common_attributes) extended to AMP components.

-## MediaSessionAPI Attributes
+## Media Session API Attributes

-`amp-video` implements the MediaSessionAPI enabling developers to specify more information about the video file that is playing to be displayed in the notification center of user's devices (along with play/pause controls).
+`amp-video` implements the [Media Session API](https://developers.google.com/web/updates/2017/02/media-session) enabling developers to specify more information about the video file that is playing to be displayed in the notification center of user's devices (along with play/pause controls).

 ##### poster

 URL to a PNG/JPG/ICO image serving as the video's artwork.
 If not present, the MediaSessionAPI Helper will use either the `image` field in the `schema.org` definition, the `og:image` or the website's `favicon`.

 ##### artist

 (string) indicates the author of the video file

 ##### album

 (string) indicates the album/collection the video was taken from

 ##### title

 (string) part of the [common attributes](https://www.ampproject.org/docs/reference/common_attributes), doubles as the video's name/title displayed in the MediaSession notification.
 If not provided, the MediaSessionAPI Helper will use either the `aria-label` attribute or fall back to the page's title.

 Example: